flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 ### [Ex 1-23](./Exercises/Ex1_23/ex1-23.c)

 *Write a program to remove all comments from a C program.
-Don't forget to handle quoted strings and character constants properly.
-**C comments do not nest**.*
+Don't forget to handle quoted strings and character constants properly. **C comments do not nest**.*

-**Note**: We extend this to support `C99` style singleline comments.
+**Note**: We extend this to support **C99** style singleline comments.

-We use a state machine approach again. the machine has five states, the normal state executed by the main represents parsing.
+We use a state machine approach again. the machine has five states; the normal state executed by the main represents parsing.
 We keep track of the current character and the previous character.

 1. If we get the pattern `//` from the normal state we transition to the `single_comment` state, where we ignore all input until the end of the line, before returning to the normal state.
 2. If we get the pattern `/*` we transition to the `multiline comment` state, where we ignore all input until we find a `*/`, then return to the normal state.